linto-ai/linto-stt/README.md

 ./test_deployment.sh
 ```

-Or use swagger interface to perform your personal test
+To run personal test, you can use swagger interface: `localhost:8888/api-doc/`